allenporter/k8s-gitops/bootstrap/kairos/README.md

 The boostrap uses a "manual install" mode to keep the process of building and distributing configuration files as simple as possible.
 The process is non-interactive.

-1. Update `bootstrap/kairos/inventory/hosts.yaml` with the right hosts and any necessary future hardware labels.
+1. Update `bootstrap/kairos/inventory/hosts.yaml` with ip and hardware labels (for future use).

 1. Boot the node using the image, starting with primary control plane node.